candy-x/searching-for-rigidity-in-algebraic-starscapes/README.md

 # searching-for-rigidity-in-algebraic-starscapes

-This is the complementary gallery and code library for the paper *Searching for Rigidity in Algebraic Starscapes* co-authored by Gabriel Dorfsman-Hopkins and Candy Xu.
+This is the complementary gallery and code library for the paper *Searching for Rigidity in Algebraic Starscapes* co-authored by Gabriel Dorfsman-Hopkins and Shuchang Xu.

 **Abstract**